Nialls101/budgetapp/README.md

 #### Webpack configuration for Start and Build scripts

-The webpack scripts are configured in the *webpack.config.js* file.
+The Webpack scripts are configured in the *webpack.config.js* file.

 ```
 npm run start